Stephen Walt: Career

 Walt taught at Princeton University and the University of Chicago, where he served as master of the Social Science Collegiate Division and deputy dean of social sciences.
 As of 2015, he holds the Robert and Renee Belfer Professorship in International Affairs at the Harvard Kennedy School.

 Other professional activities

-Walt served on the Board of Directors of the Bulletin of the Atomic Scientists from 1992 to 2001.
+Walt served on the board of directors of the Bulletin of the Atomic Scientists from 1992 to 2001.
 He was elected a fellow of the American Academy of Arts and Sciences in May 2005.

 Walt is frequently invited to speak about foreign policy issues at universities.
 He spoke at the Saltzman Institute of War and Peace Studies at Columbia University in 2010.
 In 2012, Walt took part in a panel during the "one-state solution" conference on Israel and Palestine at the Kennedy School, along with Ali Abunimah and Eve Spangler.
 Walt delivered the Harrington Lecture at Clark University in April 2013, as well as the 2013 F. H. Hinsley Lecture at Cambridge University.
-In December 20, 2013, he gave a talk at the College of William & Mary entitled, "Why US Foreign Policy Keeps Failing".
+On December 20, 2013, he gave a talk at the College of William & Mary entitled, "Why US Foreign Policy Keeps Failing".